gomorpheus/morpheus-docs/getting_started/functionality/agent/agentInstallation.rst

 ............

 * VMware Tools is installed on the template(s)
 * Credentials have been entered on the Image if using an uploaded or synced image when Cloud-init, Guest Customizations, or Sysprep for Windows are not used.
-Credentials can be entered on Images in the Provisioning > Virtual Images section
+Credentials can be entered on Images in the |LibVir| section
 * Administrator User (SID 500) is required for Windows Agent install.

 Cloud-Init